Blog

 These documents include:

-- Additional testing body(s) (Section 5)
+• Additional testing facility(ies) (Section 5)

 The templates are listed in the MDCG document and can be accessed via the following links: